This year, we wanted Repair for Everyone which meant organising a Repair Day that was bigger than it’s ever been. Let’s take a look at what happened.

 Keep up to date with our latest news from community repair and the right to repair.

-Together with our growing network, we collect and share data on the things we repair, and use it to help us demand better, more sustainable products.
+Restart is a people-powered project.
+Together with our growing network, we run community repair events around the world and use the stories we collect to help demand better, more sustainable products for all.

 kg waste prevented

 Our platform brings together community repairers, organisers and activists.
 Together we publicise events, log repairs, measure our environmental impact and talk about all things community repair.

 We collect data on repair from our community events and we use the data to provide insights into the devices we see.